mattlau1/chat-app-backend/assumptions.md

 - User cannot use set\_profile\_name to change the name to itself (i.e changing Rebecca to Rebecca)
 - User cannot use set\_email\_name to change the email to itself (i.e changing Andrew@google.com to Andrew@google.com)
 - Emails and names with only whitespace count as 'empty' emails/names (i.e '    ' is empty)
-- Valid crop dimensions for uploading photo: x coordinates need to be from 0 to width - 1; y coordinates need to be from 0 to height - 1
+- Valid crop dimensions for uploading photo: x coordinates need to be from 0 to width; y coordinates need to be from 0 to height

 ## other.py:
 - Search searches for substring, but the query string is case sensitive